gabriel-duque/alpine-latex-docker/README.md

 A simple image to build LaTex projects.
 In order for this to work, you have to have a `Makefile` which builds you project.

-Once you have that, all you have to do is run while in the root directory of you project:
+Once you have that, all you have to do is run this while in the root directory of you project:

 ```